rodrigogollo/Javascript-Calculator/README.md

 # Javascript-Calculator

-A Standart Calculator built in Javascript
+A Standard Calculator built in Javascript

 #### CONTACT ME AT